Support and flexibility so you can find the balance between studying and working

 Studying a part-time course means that rather than studying for the equivalent of a full-time job, your studies will only take up part of that time.
 This can make it easier for you to either continue working alongside or to manage other life commitments.

-Our on campus and online courses are available in various delivery modes depending on the course.
 We want to ensure you have the best experience studying at Falmouth, whether that's full-time, part-time or online.
 You can discuss the best options for your course and career with our Applicant Services team.

 You'll get the same teaching excellence and industry connections, but with a busier schedule that will see you studying across three study blocks per year, instead of two, including through the summer.
 You'll be well supported with academic guidance and wellbeing support.

-Returning to studies?
+Returning to university?

 Speak to us

-If you're considering returning to studies but aren't sure what your options are, talk to one of our advisors and they'll be happy to help:
+If you're considering returning to studies but aren't sure what your options are, talk to one of our course advisors and they'll be happy to help: